zohaibanwer984/BitCode-Java-IDE/README.md

 The project includes a `JDK` folder where you can place the OpenJDK distribution for development.
 The IDE will use this bundled JDK for compilation and execution.

+## Contributing

+Contributions, bug reports, and feature requests are welcome!
+See the [issues](https://github.com/zohaibanwer984/BitCode-Java-IDE/issues) page if you want to contribute.

 ## Thanks

 Special thanks to [FlatLaf](https://github.com/JFormDesigner/FlatLaf) for providing the FlatLaf theme library, enhancing the visual appeal of BitCode IDE.